-But what readings on the glucose meter are considered as low blood glucose level or hypoglycemia?
+But what readings on the glucose meter are considered low blood glucose levels or hypoglycemia?

 The normal value is 70-170 mg/dl, this is a level for normal routine i.e not after a meal while in fasting the value is 65-110 mg/dl.
 Below 50 mg/dl is a severely low level of blood glucose.

-I have a doubt that I have heard that diabetic patients have a high glucose levels but here you are talking that glucose tablets for hypoglycemia?
+I have a doubt that I have heard that diabetic patients have a high glucose level but here you are talking that glucose tablets for hypoglycemia?

 What flavors of these tablets are available?

-Different flavors are of these tablets are available as orange, grapes, raspberry, etc.
+Different flavors of these tablets are available as orange, grapes, raspberry, etc.